Castles and Manor Houses on Funen in Denmark

 Where: Faaborg – Built: 16th century (rebuilt 1872) – Style: Renaissance/Baroque

 Arreskov is a Manor House overlooking Lake Arreskov.
-The manor house was original built in the 16th century in Renaissance style.
-But remodelation in the 19th century has added Baroque elements to the manor house.
-Since 1773 the house is owned by the Schaffalitzky de Muckadell family.
+The manor house was originally built in the 16th century in the Renaissance style.
+But the remodel in the 19th century added Baroque elements to the manor house.
+Since 1773 the house has been owned by the Schaffalitzky de Muckadell family.

 Arreskov Slot visitor information: The manor house is privately owned

 Lykkesholm Castle is a bright yellow manor house near Ørbæk..
 The main building dates back to 1600.
 But the manor was remodeled in 1668 and between 1784-86.

 Hans Christian Andersen also visited Lykkesholm, as he was close friends with the Lindegaard family, who owned the castle in those days.

 Lykkesholm visitor information: Lykkesholm is now a hotel, wedding venue, and conference center